 Animal agriculture is an incredibly wasteful and environmentally damaging industry that I no longer want to support.

-There are so many other situations in which you can buy things without producing any waste, but that doesn’t make those things sustainable.
+There are so many other situations in which you can buy things without producing any trash, but that doesn’t make those things sustainable.

 6. Zero waste is an individual journey